 a mobile telephone network used and accessible by the public provider of switching and transmission facilities using digital technologies as defined in a globally accepted standard which the Licensed Operator is permitted to use by its License.

-Monthly Recurring Charge (MRC) means the maximum monthly Service Charge chargeable by the Access Provider and payable by Access Seeker.
+Monthly Recurring Charge (MRC) means the monthly Service Charge chargeable by the Access Provider and payable by Access Seeker.

 Network means a public telecommunications network or system of a party, which is used or intended to be used for telecommunications services supplied under the party's License.